 What is stress? ''A state of mental or emotional strain or tension resulting from adverse or demanding circumstances resulting in a non - specific response of the body to a demand made upon it''

 Stress affects us all.
 You may notice symptoms of stress when disciplining your kids, during busy times at work, when managing your finances, or when coping with a challenging relationship.
 Stress is everywhere.
-And while a little stress is OK - some stress is actually beneficial - too much stress can wear you down and make you sick, both mentally and physically.
+And while a little stress is OK - too much stress can wear you down and make you sick, both mentally and physically.
+Generally when we experience pain its our bodies way of telling us we need to stop or we've experienced some sort of trauma.
+Its important to listen to these signs because if we don't our mental and emotional strain will manifest in the body in some form of desease or illness.

-The first step to controlling stress is to know the symptoms of stress.
+The first step to controlling stress is to know the symptoms.
 But recognising stress symptoms may be harder than you think.
 Most of us are so used to being stressed, we often don't know we are stressed until we are at the breaking point.

-Using stress management, coaching, relaxation techniques complementary therapies and other coping strategies I can help you to manage your stress more effectively.
+Using different coping strategies, stress management, coaching, relaxation techniques complementary therapies and incorporating necessary lifestyle changes I can help you to manage your stress more effectively and become calm, healthy and happy.

 Prolonged Stress can result in any of the following: